 Motoman also produced a sad excuse for a weld power source to be used with it's robots.

-necessary to provide controlled pulsed MIG transfer and with steel welds this equipment often caused more weld issues than
+necessary to provide controlled pulsed MIG transfer and with common steel and alloy steel welds this equipment often caused more weld quality = productivity - down time issues than

 it resolved.
 Unfortunately the weld equipment manufacturers forgot to tell the welding industry this simple fact.
-For the evidence
+For more info evidence link here.

-thin gauge steel parts and wanted poor to mediocre, inconsistent, globular type short circuit welds, you purchased the right equipment.
+thin gauge steel parts with this power source and you wanted poor to mediocre, inconsistent, globular type short circuit welds, you purchased the right equipment.

-two separate plant locations during 2003, I have had issues with the Motoman weld equipment.
+two separate plant locations during 2003, I had issues with the Motoman weld equipment.
 In Aug.

 Moto Man UP6 robots with the MotoArc 350 welding equipment.
-No issue with the robots except the length of time required with programming and the poor power source response time for the weld commands.
-The weld problems were generated from the new Motoman weld equipment.
+I had no issue with the robots except the poor TCP controls and the length of time required with programming.
+I did witness and identify poor power source response time and erratic welds from the 350 MIG equipment.
+The root cause of the weld problems were generated from the new Motoman 350 weld equipment.
 In one robot cell the 350 unit was

 was so erratic it had to be replaced.
 With the other cell the 350 unit provided poor